sylphlab/zen-coder/memory-bank/progress.md

 ## What Works
 - **UI Initialization Loop Fixed:** Corrected `useEffect` dependencies in `App.tsx` to prevent infinite requests on startup.
-- **Chat History Persistence:** History is now loaded from and saved to `context.globalState` by the extension host.
-Assistant responses are captured via promise resolution after stream completion.
+- **Chat History Persistence:** History is loaded/saved using `CoreMessage` format in `context.globalState`.
+User/Assistant messages are saved; Tool results saving is incomplete.
 - **Model Selection Persistence:** Last selected model ID is now saved/restored using webview state API (`vscode.getState`/`setState`).
 - **Stream End Handling Fixed:** Backend now sends an explicit `streamFinished` message, and the UI handles it to reliably stop the streaming indicator.
 - **Nanostores Added:** Installed `nanostores` and `@nanostores/preact`.
 Ready for state management.